Close

 iRacing introduced the BMW M Hybrid V8 at the start of 2023 Season 1 as a replacement for the Audi R18 and Porsche 919 LMP1s.
 The new BMW is part of the Le Mans Hypercar class of prototypes and more specifically, a Le Mans Daytona Hypercar (LMDh).

-Introducing the BMW M Hybrid V8
+Introducing The BMW M Hybrid V8

 The BMW M Hybrid V8 is the brand’s entry into the 2023 IMSA Sportscar Championship and the World Endurance Championship the following year.
 It is powered by a twin-turbo 4.0L V8 that, when combined with a Motor Generator Unit (MGU), produces 500kW and 650Nm of torque.